 Instead, you’ll want to set achievable process-oriented goals.

 Rather than setting a “make more money” goal, set milestones that you can control.
-Protect the trading capital, incorporate risk management strategies, always rely on technical analysis.
+Protect the trading capital, incorporate risk management principles and strategies, and always rely on technical analysis.
 While these goals, or milestones, won’t always offer immediate results, they will increase your long-term chances of success.

 Even if you lose money, you’ll still have made a good trade since you’ve achieved your main milestones and protected your account to the best of your abilities.